oREAGanoWombat/CH730-Fall25/time-independent-schrodinger-equation.md

 ---

 # Time-independent Schrodinger Equation
 In classical mechanics, an object moving through space possesses characteristics (acceleration, momentum, position, etc) that can be accurately and precisely calculated.
 For example, if the initial conditions are known, a ball being thrown in the air can have its exact energy or momentum calculated at any position.
 However, in quantum mechanics, such precise models simply break down.
 Rather than a particle being localized like a classical object such as a ball, its position at any one point in time is spread out in space.
-Although we have no model to accurately predict the location and every attribute of a particle all at once, we can use Schrodinger's Equation to develop probabilistic predictions on the state (including the probability distribution and energy) of the particle.
+Although it is fundamentally impossible to accurately determine every attribute of a particle simultaneously, we can use Schrodinger's Equation to develop probabilistic predictions on the state (including the probability distribution and energy) of the particle.

 The time-independent Schrodinger’s equation for a freely-moving particle is $$Hψ=Eψ$$ where $$ψ$$ is a wave function describing the particle's state, $$E$$ is the corresponding energy eigenvalue of the state, and $$H$$ is the Hamiltonian operator.
 This variant is the simplest form of Schrodinger's Equation as the state of the particle is stationary (i.e does not change with time).
 The Hamiltonian Operator is used on $$\psi$$ to receive the energy of the state, $$E$$, making it an essential tool in determining the particle's energy.

 ## Kinetic Energy $$E$$ of a Wave
-To derive $$E$$, the energy (or amplitude) of the wave, we first manipulate the classical equation for kinetic energy to get it in terms of momentum $$p$$:
+Given that $$V=0$$, $$E$$ in $$Hψ=Eψ$$ encompasses the kinetic energy of the system.
+Thus, to determine what $$E$$ represents for a particle, we must reinterpret the classical formula for kinetic energy in quantum terms.
+Firstly, we must get $$E$$ in terms of momentum $$p$$.

 $$E = \frac{1}{2}mv^2 = \frac{(mv)^2}{2m} = \frac{p^2}{2m}$$

-Despite the above energy equation being specific to classical mechanics, we can use the particle momentum $$p$$, $$p=\frac{h}{λ}$$ ,in place of classical momentum $$p$$ to get quantized $$E$$.
+Now that the kinetic energy is expressed with momentum, we can use De Broglie's relation ($$p=\frac{h}{λ}$$) to obtain the kinetic energy of a particle in terms of quantum properies.

 $$E=\frac{p^2}{2m}=\frac{(\frac{h}{λ})^2}{2m}$$

 Where $$h$$ is Planck’s constant and $$λ$$ is the particle’s wavelength.
-$$λ=\frac{2π}{k}$$[^1] (where $$k$$ is the spatial frequency of the wave) is then substituted into the equation to achieve
+$$λ=\frac{2π}{k}$$ [^1] (where $$k$$ is the spatial frequency of the wave) is then substituted into the equation to achieve

 $$E=\frac{h(\frac{k}{2π})^2}{2m}$$